Jeff-Haas/qupath_utils/pages/python_script.md

 Copy the following Python script into a text editor, and save it as `qupath_telegram_alert.py`

-- I suggest you set up a folder just for QuPath Python scripts.
+- I suggest you set up a folder just for QuPath scripts.

 ```
 # Telegram notifier - Python section